aniketb97/pest_management/README.md

 **Heavy use of pesticides in farms** :\
 Lack of knowledge about pests and sustainable practices to handle it.\
 **Data Unavailability** :\
-A central data source for all the pests currentlydoes not exist.
+A central data source for all the pests currently does not exist.
 There is a need for an image data bank of different types of pests.\
 **Language Barrier** :\
-Farmers need to be educated about pests in theircolloquial terms or local language.
+Farmers need to be educated about pests in their colloquial terms or local language.

 ### How can AI help?